JelteF/derive_more/impl/doc/display.md

 `#[display(bound(...))]` accepts code tokens in a format similar to the format used in angle bracket list (or `where` clause predicates): `T: MyTrait, U: Trait1 + Trait2`.

+`#[display("fmt", ...)]` arguments are parsed as an arbitrary Rust expression and passed to generated `write!` as-is, it's impossible to meaningfully infer any kind of trait bounds for generic type parameters used this way.
+That means that you'll **have to** explicitly specify all the required trait bounds of the expression.
+Either in the struct/enum definition, or via `#[display(bound(...))]` attribute.

 Explicitly specified bounds are added to the inferred ones.

-Note how no `V: Display` bound is necessary.
+Note how no `V: Display` bound is necessary, because it's inferred already.

 ```rust
 # use derive_more::Display;